 3. Porter Falls, Olympia area

-The only thing difficult about this hike is navigating the forest roads to find the trailhead.
+The most thing difficult about this roughly 2-mile hike is navigating the forest roads to find the trailhead.
 We suggest setting your GPS to the Porter Creek Campground.
 The trailhead is almost directly across from the campground, right by the water spigot.

 The initial part of the hike goes up, but it’s a gentle, short climb before it goes down and eventually levels out.
 The rest of the trail is a gentle walk through mossy trees.
 We encountered some blowdowns, but this was otherwise an easy, pleasant ramble.